 Photo of Amy Gordon Amy Gordon

-Amy Gordon is an associate in the Litigation Department and a member of the Mass Torts & Product Liability group.
-Amy’s practice focuses on a wide range of complex civil and commercial litigation matters, including product liability defense, class action defense, privacy and…
+Amy Gordon is an associate in the Litigation Department and a member of the Mass Torts & Product Liability, Privacy & Cybersecurity and White Collar Defense & Investigations groups.
+Her practice encompasses a range of complex civil and commercial litigation matters across a…

 Amy earned her J.D. from the University of Texas School of Law, where she was a Cybersecurity Graduate Fellow and served as Chief Notes Editor for The Review of Litigation.
 During law school, Amy interned for the Honorable Nicholas G. Garaufis in the United States District Court for the Eastern District of New York.